• 简体中文 简体中文 Chinese (Simplified) zh-hans

 No major difference.

 9. Please provide explanation on the improvement status of the corporate governance evaluation announced by the Taiwan Stock Exchange (TWSE) in the most recent year, and provide priority enhancement and measures for matters yet to be improved.
-V According to the 6th Term (2019) Corporate Governance Assessment Result announced in April, 2020, the Company’s participation assessment score received is at the first tier of 51%-65% of the corporates.
+V According to the 11th Term (2024) Corporate Governance Assessment Result announced in April, 2025, the Company’s participation assessment score received is at the tier of 21%-35% of the corporates.

 No major difference.